Last Updated on

 - The 2015 model has USB and HDMI connectivity instead of the Thunderbolt-only 2019 model.
 You won’t have to invest in that many adapters

-- The 2015 model doesn't have a Touchbar, which most DJs find superfluous
+- The 2015 model doesn’t have a Touchbar, which most DJs find an unnecessary (and expensive) add-on

 The key difference between the two, of course, is in the speed of that hardware.
 The 2015 MacBook Pro has a weaker graphics card, weaker processor, and a lower quality screen.
 Amount of RAM and storage size, however, is mostly identical.